Obesity: Is Your Pet Fluffy or Fat?

 Obesity causes a plethora of health problems including joint disease, diabetes, heart disease, and much more.
 If your pet is fat, you need to take it seriously.
 It could result in unnecessary vet visits and heartbreak.
 It’s important to pay attention to your pet’s weight and adjust their food as needed to return them from obesity to a healthy weight.

-Joint disease can be related to genetics but it can also appear as a result of diet and obesity.
+Can be related to genetics but it can also appear as a result of diet and obesity.
 Too much extra weight can cause wear and tear on the joints which may lead to arthritis.
 Obesity can also lead to developmental deformities in young animals, such as hip and elbow dysplasia.
 However, even if you have a breed of dog or cat that is genetically susceptible to orthopedic issues it doesn’t mean they will automatically develop joint disease.
 There are things you can do to help avoid this possibility, including a healthy diet and a safe exercise program.

-Diabetes is a disease that is often directly related to and progresses from obesity and poor blood sugar regulation.
+A disease that is often directly related to and progresses from obesity and poor blood sugar regulation.
 Sometimes diabetes is even intertwined with pancreatic disease.

 Fibre, fat, and protein are all blood sugar regulators.
 Processed starch of almost any kind is NOT!
 A high starch diet will inevitably cause a pattern of spiking and then plummeting blood sugar which, if unchecked, can lead to diabetes.
 Obesity and blood sugar regulation are both easily managed with a variety of fresh foods, including lots of protein, a moderate amount of fat, very little starch, and lots fresh vegetables for vitamins, minerals, and fibre.

-Heart disease is another natural outcome of obesity and is also closely linked to diabetes.
+Another natural outcome of obesity and is also closely linked to diabetes.
 The Journal of Veterinary Internal Medicine article on Cardiac and Metabolic Variables in Obese Dogs (2) they found that obese animals are at greater risk for cardiac disease along with diabetes and inflammatory disease.

 Obesity causes the heart to work exponentially harder than it would normally have to work for a dog or cat at a normal weight.
 So, carrying extra weight puts a big strain on the whole cardiovascular system and, as stated above, diabetes can also lead to heart damage, and it becomes a vicious cycle all-around.